HackCU/pages/_pages/guide/hacker.md

 Please read [HackCU's code of conduct](https://my.hackcu.org/code_conduct/) and [MLH's code of conduct](https://static.mlh.io/docs/mlh-code-of-conduct.pdf).
 We require all hackers to abide by these rules.

-### Hacking
+### Hacking :bulb:

 **No coding is allowed before 12:00 PM on Saturday** You can hack freely in the SEEC building in rooms marked “Hacker Space.”
 Some classrooms will be closed for HackCU side events.

 You must come with fresh code.
 Nothing but open source libraries or empty files to begin.
 Version control repos and honor system are the standards for measurement.
-Don’t shame your school, especially CU if you are from here.
-(Bootstrap, etc. is totally allowed)

-### Hardware
+### Hardware :wrench:

 MLH will bring their awesome hardware lab, including Oculus Rift, Leap Motion, Amazon Echo, Muse headband and a lot more!
 Stay tuned to the live page for the complete list of hardware available for you.